Middlesbrough Speedway

 Normans career was ended at Glasgow after a track accident in which he badly broke his leg.
 A very dapper chap, Norman often attended at Cleveland Park up until his death

-Dapper until the end, Norman (no Pansy) Evans at Cleveland Park
+Dapper until the end, Norman (Pansy) Evans at Cleveland Park

 This programme has a remark "Attendance 8000" which by modern standards is fantastic